Konjugators/console-conjugator/README.md

 ## About
-Hallo und guten Tag!
+Hallo!

 Have you ever had trouble conjguating your verbs?
 Forgot "machen" in present-perfect, or maybe "tun" for the pronoun "ihr"?
 This project may be useful to you!
 We can help you conjugate almost all of the german standard verbs.

-As of now, the following tenses are supported:
+As of now, the following tenses are supported (in german):
 1. Future (Zukunft)
 2. present (Präsens)
 3. present-perfect (Perfekt)